semantic-release/semantic-release/docs/usage/configuration.md

 **Note**: The Dry-run mode verifies the repository push permission, even though nothing will be pushed.
 The verification is done to help user to figure out potential configuration issues.

+### skipPush

+Type: `Boolean`<br>
+Default: `false`<br>
+CLI arguments: `-s`, `--skip-push`

+Set to `true` to skip the push of the release tag to the remote repository via git, and associated push permission checks.
+This allows for the release tag to be published via other means where repository push permissions may not be required (i.e. GitLab Releases)

+**Note**: Some plug-ins (i.e. GitHub) may require that the tag exists in the remote repository before publishing.
+Use with caution.

 ### ci

 Type: `Boolean`<br>